jeromerg/NCase/README.md

 }

 foreach (Pause pause in builder.GetAllCases(tree))
-    Console.WriteLine("{0,-7} | {1, -6} | {2,2}", p.Country, p.Gender, p.Age);
+    Console.WriteLine("{0,-7} | {1, -6} | {2,2}", p.Country, p.Age, p.Gender);

 // Console:
-// France  | Female |  0
+// France  |  0 | Female
-// France  | Male   |  0
+// France  |  0 | Male
-// France  | Male   | 60
+// France  | 60 | Male
-// France  | Other  | 60
+// France  | 60 | Other
-// Germany | Male   | 10
+// Germany | 10 | Male
-// Germany | Female | 45
+// Germany | 45 | Female
 ```

-First you get a builder, the swiss-knife of NCase.
+First you call `Case.GetBuilder()` to get a builder, the swiss-knife of NCase.

-In order to generate cases, you need variables.
-In NCase, variables are called contributors, as they contribute to the construction of the cases.
-So you ask the builder to provide a contributor of type `IPerson`. `IPerson` is a locally defined interface that contains three properties: `Country`, `Age`, `Gender`. `GetContributor<IPerson>()` returns a dynamic proxy of `IPerson`, that will have the ability to record/replay similarly to mock in mocking frameworks.
+Then you call `builder.GetContributor<IPerson>()` in order to get a contributor of type `IPerson`.
+A contributor is a variable that will contribute to the construction of the cases. `IPerson` is a locally defined interface that contains three properties: `Country`, `Age`, `Gender`.
+Under the hood, you get a dynamic proxy of `IPerson`, which will have the ability to record/replay assignments similarly to mocks do in mocking frameworks.

-Now you need to define a set of cases.
-In this example we want to define it via a tree, where each level corresponds to one property.
-So we create a set of type `ITree`.
-This is the most simple case-set currently.
-NCase has been designed from the ground up to enable adding easily new types of case-set and new operators...
-So new sets will come soon...
-You define the tree within a using block.
+Then you call `builder.CreateSet<ITree>("anything")` in order to create a set of type `ITree`. `ITree` enables you to define the cases via a tree structure.
+Each path from a leaf to the root represents a case.

+Once you have created the `person` and the `tree`, you call `using (tree.Define())` and write the definition of the tree within the using block.
+The `ITree` case-set expects a well-defined syntax.
+Every time that a property of `tree` is assigned, it extends the current case with a new fact (the assignment itself).
+If the property was already defined on the way up to the root, then if performs a branching of the tree at the level where the last assignment was performed.
+As a result the assignment of a property are all siblings in the tree.
+In the example, we use indentation to highlight the tree structure.

 That's it!
-You can come back to the swiss-knife and ask him to generate the cases one by one.
-You call the `GetAllCases()` method, that parses, transforms the tree definition and finally generates the cases one by one.
-Actually, it doesn't generate anything, as `GetAllCases()` returns a dummy instance of type `Pause`.
-It plays the case, by setting the properties to the expected values, so that you can call them during the pause...
+You can now generate the cases one by one.
+For that purpose, you call `builder.GetAllCases(tree)` and iterate the returned enumerable.
+At each iteration the builder replays a single case, by settings the properties to the expected values.
+So you can read the properties and use them for whatever you need...

 Enjoy!
 (But warning!
 It is a pre-alpha development)

 ### Generating all combinations of cases

-When you need to generate cases, you quite often need first to generate all combinations between two sets, the so called cartesian product of both sets.
+When you need to generate cases, you quite often need first to generate all combinations between two sets, the so called cartesian product of two sets.

 The most simple way to generate a cartesian product is by using the `IProd` case-set: